 Tian-Jian Hsu, PhD.

 My name is Tian-Jian Hsu (Tom).
 I was born and raised in Taiwan.
 I received my Bachelor degree from National Taiwan University (Ocean Engineering) in 1994.
 During a summer research project working with Dr. Chi-Feng Chen, I participated in an underwater acoustic experiment and I realized that a research career in oceanography can be as interesting as playing guitar in a band.
 To further pursue this possibility (…and to go to more concerts), I decided to go to graduate school in USA in 1996.
 I received my PhD degree (Civil Engineering) from Cornell University in 2002.
 Before joining UD, I was a Postdoctoral Scholar and Assistant Scientists at Woods Hole Oceanographic Institution and Assistant Professor of University of Florida.
-I received NSF Early Career Development (CAREER) Award in 2007.
+I received NSF Early Career Development (CAREER) Award in 2007 and the Hans Albert Einstein Award (ASCE) in 2021.
 My main research covers numerical modeling/simulation of various cohesive and non-cohesive sediment transport.
 We currently focus on turbulence-resolving simulation of wave-supported fine sediment transport, surf/swash zone sediment transport, and river plumes.
 In the past five years, my group devoted major efforts to develop open-source numerical tools for sediment transport in the OpenFOAM framework.

 Benjamin Tsai (PhD candidate)